YeeHo/Glutton/README.md

 # Glutton
-Part 1 of 3.
+Part 1 of 4.
+Introduction of Glutton

+        The Glutton database that we have developed is specifically designed to fill a large void currently existing in the bioinformatics tools for the structural analysis of intrinsically disordered proteins (IDPs) based on experimental information, namely NMR.

+Part 2 of 4.
 Use Glutton script to generate structure ensemble based on chemical shifts

 Step1.
 Put database files (LEVEL*.dat), Glutton_R1.0.py and input.txt files in the same folder.

 Step2.
-If there are no subfolders named "cs" and "PDBOUT" within this folder, create them before run Glutton script.
+If there are no subfolders named "cs" and "PDBOUT" within this folder, create them before running Glutton script.

 Step3.
 Put input chemical shift file (NMRSTAR 3.0 format) in the subfolder "cs"

 Step4. change the input.txt to set parameters to determine the candidate pool

-        bmr15398.str   # name of the input chemical shift file 2              # LEVEL of the database, 1 - high resolution; 2 - medium resolution; 3 - low resolution
+        bmr15398.str   # name of the input chemical shift file 2              # LEVEL of the database, 1 - high-resolution; 2 - medium-resolution; 3 - low-resolution
-        10             # number of structures to be generated 0.5            # the selected width of the chemical shift distribution used to derive statistical distributions False          # use log of the densisty distributions of Phi and Psi
+        10             # number of structures to be generated 0.5            # the selected width of the chemical shift distribution used to derive statistical distributions False          # use log of the density distributions of Phi and Psi
                        # angles as probability function to generate angles

-        NOTE: if there are insufficient data to generate distributions, the choice can be [1]. use low resolution database - LEVEL3;
+        NOTE: if there are insufficient data to generate distributions, the choice can be [1]. use low-resolution database - LEVEL3;
         [2]. increase the selected width of the chemical shift distribution.

-Step5. run script as following:
+Step5. use the following command to run script:

     python Glutton_R1.0.py

-Part 2 of 3.
+Part 3 of 4.
 Libraries needed to run Glutton script

 The Glutton script has been tested using Anaconda python distribution version 3.6.